Asthma: Types, Symptoms, Causes, Diagnosis & Treatment

 - Severe asthma can disrupt sleep.

-- Severe asthma can lead you to visits emergency room and hospitalizations.
+- Severe asthma can lead you to visits the emergency room and hospitalizations.